cicsdev/cics-java-liberty-hello/README.md

 The sample should automatically be built in CICS Explorer.
 If not, select **Project** &rarr; **Build Project**.

 ### Building with Gradle
-From the `projects/` directory, run the Gradle command.
+From the root directory, run the Gradle command.

 ```sh
 gradle clean assemble
 ```

 ### Building with Apache Maven
-From the `projects/` directory, run the Maven command.
+From the root directory, run the Maven command.

 ```sh
 mvn clean package